-ArrayList and LinkedList both implements List interface and maintains insertion order.
-Both are non synchronized classes.
+ArrayList and LinkedList both implement the List interface and maintain insertion order.
+Both are non-synchronized classes.

-However, there are many differences between ArrayList and LinkedList classes that are given below.
+However, there are many differences between the ArrayList and LinkedList classes that are given below.

 |1) ArrayList internally uses a dynamic array to store the elements.||LinkedList internally uses a doubly linked list to store the elements.|